jdb/jdb.github.com/imap_idle/twisted_imap.rst

 Twisted IMAP support
 --------------------

-See what is already possible with the existing API:
+Here three examples deriving from the script contained in the official documentation, which can connect to an IMAP mailbox and retrieve the messages subjects:

-- :doc:`_imap4client`: a lightly edited version of the original imap4client example.
-It features comments hinting on how to keep the connection in plain text, without TLS, which is easier to debug with wireshark.
+- :doc:`twisted_imap/_imap4client`: similar to the original except that it features comments hinting on how to keep the connection in plain text, without TLS, which is easier to debug with wireshark.
 A bug fix: login in a TLS session not considered insecure anymore.
-Script stop the reactor in the end
+Also, the script exits by stopping the reactor when the subjects are printed.

-- :doc:`_imap4client_yield`: a rewrite of the previous script in a simpler way using inline callbacks: much more basic and simpler to read (the original is 4 times longer)
+- :doc:`twisted_imap/_imap4client_yield`: using inline callbacks: much

-- :doc:`_imap4client_robust`: an update of :doc:`_imap4client_yield`
+  more basic and simpler to read (the original is 4 times longer)

-  on par with the original examples.
-Still twice shorter: inline callbacks are really helpfull if you are do not have to deal with Python version before 2.5.
+- :doc:`twisted_imap/_imap4client_robust`: on par with the features of the original example.
+Still twice shorter: inline callbacks really help with readability, if you are do not have to deal with Python version before 2.5.

 Main classes, main functions